akserg/angular.dart.material/README.md

 ## Compatibility

-Currently, Material Design for Bootstrap supports Google Chrome (tested v37+), Mozilla Firefox (tested 30+), and Internet Explorer (tested 11+).
+Currently, Material Design for Bootstrap supports:

+- Google Chrome (tested v37+),
+- Mozilla Firefox (tested 30+),
+- Internet Explorer (tested 11+).

 Mobile browsers are not currently tested but they may work.